BlueBrain/nexus-forge/docs/source/interaction.rst

 Querying
 --------

+|Binder_Querying| to explore more about forge querying capabilities.

 Stored resources can be searched from a store (1) by id, (2) by specifying filters in key<op>value or dict format, (3) by using
 SPARQL query if supported by the store (4) or by using an ElasticSearch query if supported by the store.